Leaking Master Cylinder Cup Seals

-When the brake pedal is depressed, the forward seal passes the port and creates hydraulic pressure that moves the pistons in the brake wheel cylinders and brake calipers.
-Unfortunately, when these seals wear or contaminated fluid causes them to become soft and mushy, the master cylinder leaks internally.
+When the brake pedal is depressed, the forward seal passes the port, creating hydraulic pressure that moves the pistons in the brake wheel cylinders and brake calipers.
+Unfortunately, when these seals wear, or contaminated fluid causes them to become soft and mushy, the master cylinder leaks internally.
 As a result, the brake pedal will fade to the floor as fluid pressure bypasses the seal.
 This pressure loss in the brake system can cause the vehicle to creep forward in gear.

 Master Cylinder Leak Test

 The system may have an external leak.
 Check the master cylinder's reservoir, but remember it may be low from brake pad wear or a hydraulic fluid leak in the system.
 External leaks appear as wet spots on the brake lines, fittings, and calipers.
 A small external leak behind the master cylinder can leak into the brake booster.
 Unbolt and look behind the master cylinder for a leaking seal.